 The HAS-BLED calculator takes into consideration nine crucial factors to help you estimate the one-year bleeding hazard in your patient with atrial fibrillation.
-The HAS-BLED criteria we use was developed in 2010, and the scoring system, described therein, is considered better at discriminating the major bleeding risk than other scales - according to the guidelines published in the Journal of the American College of Cardiology.
+The HAS-BLED criteria we use was developed in 2010, and the scoring system, described therein, is considered better at discriminating the major bleeding risk than other scales - according to the.
 In the article below, you will also read more about the HAS-BLED score interpretation and what each point implies.

 We try our best to make our Omni Calculators as precise and reliable as possible.
 However, this tool can never replace a professional doctor's assessment.
 Before administering any drugs, fluids, or treatment to your patient, make sure you know the dose and the method.

 How to use the HAS-BLED calculator?